 By the time I conceived baby number 3 I was determined to exercise safely and maintain a nutritious diet.
 I took at safer approach to exercise this time and towards the end of this pregnancy I discovered Pilates.
 Pilates was a game changer for me.
 It completely changed my body shape and also gave me a stronger core.
 I was disappointed that I hadn’t discovered it earlier.
 I noticed that I was able to handle my contractions during labour better because I had a stronger core.
 I also bounced back into shape quicker compared to my previous pregnancies.

 My final twin pregnancy was again completely different from all my other pregnancies.
 Exercising during this pregnancy also presented its challenges.
 Because I grew bigger a lot quicker, I was forced from very early on in my pregnancy to do gentle exercise.
 I was also more exhausted during this pregnancy.
 By the time I reached 20 weeks I restricted my exercise regime to pilates based moves and swimming.
 I had severe back pain during this pregnancy and saw my physio on a regular basis.

 During my last two pregnancies I had severe vulva varicose veins which were extremely painful in the pelvic region.
 I had to wear supportive compression pants at all times and could not stand for very long.

 Did you have any challenges post-birth ?

 I birthed my twins naturally and believe exercise during pregnancy helped my achieve this.
 Post Pregnancy, my vulva varicose veins disappeared immediately.
 After all of my pregnancies, I also had minor pelvic instability and also minor abdominal separation.
 My physio therapist helped me deal with these challenges.
-Regular Pilates classes and returning to exercise safely and effectively with Dahlas also contributed to my recovery.
+Regular Pilates classes and safe and effective exercise with Dahlas also contributed to my recovery.

-How long of you been training with Dahlas at Bodyfabulous ?
+How often do you train with Dahlas at Bodyfabulous ?